Religious Appeals in Daesh’s Recruitment Propaganda

 x

-Tags: Counternarratives, Discourse Analysis, ISIS, Quantitative, Recruitment, Violent Jihadism
+Tags: Counternarratives, Discourse Analysis, Islamic State of Iraq and Syria (ISIS), Quantitative, Recruitment, Violent Jihadism